SongNotes Volumes 1-3

 The Prologue begins with a twelve-note ostinato, wandering yet never arriving, which accompanies Penelope as she introduces herself and describes her situation.
 This figure will return later in the cycle.
 The weaving section owes much to Schubert.

 The wandering bass reappears in the left hand of the opening bars on the Weaving Song.
 Penelope sings of silken strands as the piano weaves them into a tapestry of counterpoint.
-Steady tempo, not speed, and a lightness of touch at the piano is the key a successful performance.
+Steady tempo, not speed, is the key a successful performance.

 Finally, in Odyssey, Penelope invites us into the world she’s created and speaks unguardedly of her inner life.
 The piano, marked luminous, provides an ecstatic atmosphere for her revelations.
 The marking con pedale should be taken advisedly so as not to accumulate too much sound and obscure the rhythmic underpinning.
 This song is the apotheosis of her spinning thoughts.
 As she sings of her fantastical journey, wisps of previous songs fly by as the pace gradually relents, and the original twelve-note wandering motive reminds us of the emotional distance that’s been travelled.